cnharrison/Sprint-Challenge-Redux-Smurfs/Answers.md

 application state is the state of all of our components together, component state is the state of one component, such as form with controlled input

 1. What is middleware?
-connects a piece of software, in this case a redux action and a redux reducer. middleware in redux allows us to ttrigger things between the moment an action is dispatched and the moment it reaches therreducer
+connects a piece of software, in this case a redux action and a redux reducer. middleware in redux allows us to trigger things between the moment an action is dispatched and the moment it reaches therreducer

 1. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?